Nimrod (comics): Dawn of X

-In this new X-Men timeline of Dawn of X, "Nimrod the Lesser" is seen 90 years in the future, along with "Nimrod the Greater" seen 990 years in the future.
-It was soon revealed that a human coalition of scientists and espionage agents from various secret agencies have joined forces to form Orchis, an anti-mutant organization.
-Along with the former X-Man Omega Sentinel and built on the remains of Sol's Hammer, they create Mother Mold, a Master Mold capable of creating Master Mold Sentinels.
-After intel provided by Moira MacTaggart suggests that this event is the probable origin of the Nimrod Sentinels, a team of X-Men invade the Orchis Forge and successfully decouple the giant Sentinel, sending it plummeting into the sun.
+In the series Dawn of X, "Nimrod the Lesser" is seen 90 years in the future, along with "Nimrod the Greater" seen 990 years in the future.
+It is soon revealed that a human coalition of scientists and espionage agents from various secret agencies have joined forces to form Orchis, an anti-mutant organization.
+Along with the former X-Men member Omega Sentinel, Orchis creates Mother Mold, a Master Mold capable of creating Master Mold Sentinels.
+After intel provided by Moira MacTaggert suggests that this event is the probable origin of the Nimrod Sentinels, the X-Men invade the Orchis forge and send Mother Mold plummeting into the sun.

-At the behest of Xavier and Magneto, Mystique returns for a final desperate mission in the Orchis Forge to detonate a mini-black hole bomb designed by Forge capable of annihilating the entire station.
+At the behest of Charles Xavier and Magneto, Mystique returns for a final desperate mission in the Orchis Forge to detonate a mini-black hole bomb designed by Forge capable of annihilating the entire station.
 Her mission coincides with Alia Gregor preparing to resurrect her husband, Captain Erasmus Mendel, who was killed in the original Orchis raid, into the chassis of her newly constructed Sentinel prototype.
 The activation succeeds and the crystalline memory transfer is successful, but the Erasmus persona prototype immediately detects the disguised Mystique as a mutant and sacrifices itself to save the Orchis base by teleporting into space with the bomb she has triggered, leaving two emotionless duplicates without Erasmus' memory core yet uploaded to subdue Mystique before she can escape the station, and to protect Gregor.
-Executing Mystique through the entrance of her Krakoa escape portal, the fearsome Sentinel announces his existence as "Nimrod, The Hunter" to the X-Men, who have failed once again in their attempt to destroy Orchis, vowing to hunt down and kill all mutants.

-Aware of Nimrod's creation by Orchis, Bishop, who refers to the prototype as "Nimrod 2.0", advises the X-Men, the Hellfire Club and X-Force about the formation of a highly specialized strike team that has experience fighting Nimrod Sentinels in the past and to create unorthodox weapons and strategies to deal with Orchis' new threat.

-Having failed on all sixteen attempts to destroy the Orchis Forge, at the cost of numerous deaths and resurrections of nearly every X-Man involved in the attacks, Nimrod, who Alia Gregor laments is no longer carrying the Erasmus persona, has proven to be unstoppable.
-Moira MacTaggart warns Xavier and Magneto that it will only be a few years before Nimrod evolves beyond Orchis' control.
+After killing Mystique, the Sentinel begins calling itself Nimrod, vowing to hunt down and kill all mutants.
+MacTaggert warns Xavier and Magneto that it will only be a few years before Nimrod evolves beyond Orchis's control.